exeme-project/exeme-lang/website/_sources/design/index.rst.txt

    i: i32 = 1

-Exeme has short variable decleration, which means the compile can guess the value of your variable.
+Exeme has short variable declaration, which means the compile can guess the value of your variable.
 This means the code can be shortened to:

 .. code::